Short URL for this page:

 Soon after graduation he married and was assigned as a Second Lieutenant to the Fifth Infantry, and was stationed at Fort Scott, Kansas, September 28 to Oct.
 9, 1872 and at Fort Dodge, Kansas, from the latter date until he resigned May 1, 1873.

-In passing thruc Fort Dodge in March, 1873, I saw Riblett and his wife who were then living there, as also were our classmates Indicates a West Point graduate and gives his Class.Henry and Indicates a West Point graduate and gives his Class.Nichols, all three of whom resigned their commissions early and entered civil life, and now have all passed over the Great Divide.
+In passing thruc Fort Dodge in March, 1873, I saw Riblett and his wife who were then living there, as also were our classmates Indicates a West Point graduate, Class of 1872: a link to his biographical entry in Cullum's Register.Henry and Indicates a West Point graduate, Class of 1872: a link to his biographical entry in Cullum's Register.Nichols, all three of whom resigned their commissions early and entered civil life, and now have all passed over the Great Divide.

 After resigning from the army Riblett engaged in the newspaper publishing and the printing business.
 For four years he published the Rapid City Rustler at Rapid City, Michigan, and afterwards moved to Alden and published the Alden Argus.